DeadFishEyes/gambling-training/README.md

-# gambling-training
+# Gambling training
-Addition training for Blackjack, baccarat, and dice
+Addition training for Blackjack, baccarat, and dice.
+Made to aid me in my training.

+simple only, made in python... not much efforted.